neuropacs/neuropacs-cli/README.md

 ### Build the image:

-#### Option 1: Pull the neuropacs-cli repository and build from the Dockerfile
+#### Pull the neuropacs-cli repository and build from the Dockerfile

 1. Pull the neuropacs-cli repository
    Note: Git is required for this option